-- A statement of compliance with the investment policy or an explanation for non-compliance; and - A statement of the local agency's ability or inability to meet its cash flow needs for the next six months, as well as an explanation of why money will not be available if that is the case.
+- lending programs) managed by contracted parties (i.e. LAIF, investment pools, outside money managers, and securities lending agents). - A statement of compliance with the investment policy or an explanation for non-compliance. - 8.
+A statement of the local agency's ability to meet its pool's expenditure requirements for the next six months, as well as an explanation of why sufficient money will not be available if that is the case.